macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ## Colors property
-The `colors` property allows you to customize the global color palette for your project.
+The `colors` property allows you to customize the global color palette values.

 ```javascript
 // ./purgetss/config.js